horacework/FaceTrainAndDetect/README.md

 * OpenCV 3.0(with opencv_contrib) or later
 * Microsoft Visual Studio 2015

-In my repository, folder [ORLface]() contains facial samples of 40 people (each person has 10 picture samples).
+In my test, folder [ORLface]() contains facial samples of 40 people (each person has 10 picture samples).

 You can train your own samples by placing the samples in the specified folder and editing the file at.txt.(This process is not reasonable and will be improved later)

 ## Progress

 * 2017-07-01 The code can train the model successfully.
 Through the test, the models is available.
+* 2017-07-02 Improved the logic of loading facial samples.
+The directory structure such as -->SampleDIR-->label(int)-->xxx.bmp

 ## Usage

 * Click the *.sln file

 * Configure the Opencv environment

 * F5 Run !